JayJaewonYoo/TDS/README.md

 # TDS
-This is a beta version of TDS software version 1.0.
+This is a demo of TDS software version 1.0.
 This is an educational tool for efficient supervisory control synthesis of discrete-event systems.

 Required tools:
  1. cmake (See here: https://cmake.org/download/)